Controlling Stock Volume in Uncertain Times

 A practical solution that some sites have introduced, is to offer a reduced menu or offering.
 But this too brings its own challenges.
 There is a very fine line between running a site at minimal stock levels, whilst ensuring it doesn’t run out of products for customers.

-Tips on forecasting stock volume for winter and beyond
+Tips on forecasting stock volume for spring and beyond

-So what should pub operators consider when forecasting for the last quarter of 2020 and beyond?
+So what should pub operators consider when forecasting for the spring and summer of 2021?

 Sales turnover in past years will be almost impossible to use as a gauge for this year.
 Instead the demand seen over the most recent months of trading will be a much better indicator for forecasting.
 Establishments that are perceived to be well managed, clean and safe will help relax guests, reassure them about their spending decision and encourage return visits.
 Ensuring a good level of communication and signage in regard to the safety measures in place is crucial.
 This will help towards sustaining a certain base of return customers in the run up to key events and, if well monitored, can be of great help in predicting demand for future events.

 Monitoring bookings and maintaining a deposit ledger will be equally important to help you anticipate stock requirements.
-Since party bookings tend to be made closer to main events like Christmas, it is all the more important to delay ordering products.
+Since party bookings will most likely be made closer to the time that restrictions lift, it is all the more important to delay ordering products.
 At the same time, establishing clear guidelines regarding deposit terms and advertising these early will encourage customers to book sooner rather than later.
-If refunds due to local or national second lockdowns are guaranteed, then it is also imperative that you are able to honour these without hesitation.
+If refunds are guaranteed when restrictions don’t get lifted on the announced dates, then it is also imperative that you are able to honour these without hesitation.
 So don’t be too hasty to spend large on deposit ledgers and ensure monies are available for refund at all times.

 It is widely reported that in a recession or any period of socioeconomic restriction, consumers will purchase less often, but will trade up in quality of offer.
 Therefore, don’t be tempted into heavy discounting or lowering the quality of products you’d normally serve.
 Whilst venturing out less often for low spend social occasions and restricted by the ‘6 maximum’ rule, customers will continue to celebrate birthdays and events as much as they can.
 The consumer will take less risk and seek a quality step up from their normal.